-- Analyst Review: An assessment of the components of the analytical method (reagents, glassware cleanliness, standard expiration dates, instrument operation, etc.), QC, calculations, and data entry by the analyst; - Validation: Performance of QC sample results against established limits, holding times calculation cross-checking, etc. by the Team Supervisor or his/her delegated validator; and; - Approval: Comparability and test consistency of the sample, etc. by a Lab Manager or his/her delegated Approver.
+- Analyst Review (result review): An assessment of the components of the analytical method (reagents, glassware cleanliness, standard expiration dates, instrument operation, etc.), QC, calculations, and data entry by the analyst; - Validation (test review): Performance of QC sample results against established limits, holding times calculation cross-checking, etc. by the Team Supervisor or his/her delegated validator; and; - Approval (sample review): Comparability and test consistency of the sample, etc. by a Lab Manager or his/her delegated Approver.

-Data specified in the QAMP or specified in this plan are not to be marked as invalid in LIMS unless the data validator has provided an explanation with a Validation Comment and a Sample Notepad Comment.
-Data that do not meet the Data Quality Objective of this plan are annotated (See Section 2.7.2 above).
+Data specified in the QAMP or specified in this plan are not to be marked as rejected (invalid) in LIMS unless the data validator has provided an explanation with a flag and comment.
+Data that do not meet the Data Quality Objectives of this plan are annotated (See Section 2.7.2 above).
 When all samples from a survey are approved in LIMS, the DLS HOM Project Manager notifies the ENQUAD Fish and Shellfish Project Manager and Data Management group.

-2.7.5 Reporting of Results
+2.7.6 Reporting of Results

 All data are reported electronically to the ENQUAD Fish and Shellfish Project Manager as approved results in LIMS.
-Also, a QA Package (see 2.7.5.4, below) is to be forwarded to the ENQUAD Fish and Shellfish Project Manager immediately subsequent to the completion of the analyses of all survey samples.
+Also, a QA Package (see 2.7.6.4, below) is to be forwarded to the ENQUAD Fish and Shellfish Project Manager immediately subsequent to the completion of the analyses of all survey samples.

-2.7.5.1 Turnaround Times
+2.7.6.1 Turnaround Times